 After all those experiences, I kept asking myself the question “Why don’t we have a digital SIM card?”.
 But, admittedly, I am a geek when it comes to mobile phones and tech in general, so it’s relatively logical for me to ask this question.
 For an average user, however, the user experience is far from great too.
 And like me, they cannot do anything about it because that is the only available technology, right?

 Well, no, not anymore.
 That is where the eSIM comes in.
 I think you can guess by now what it is.
-In layman’s terms, eSIM is a SIM card chip that is built-in into your mobile phone.
+In layman’s terms, eSIM is a SIM card chip that is built into your mobile phone.
 It has a handful of additional benefits and zero disadvantages both for the end-user and the provider. eSIM has been around for a few years now, but without one of the mobile industry market leaders adapting them, unfortunately, it has not been easily accessible.
 However, around 2018, mobile behemoths like Apple, Samsung and Huawei began to produce eSIM enabled mobile devices.
 And I firmly believe that eSIM will become a default component of all their future handsets as well, at least the flagship ones.

 There is a very high chance that your mobile phone supports eSIM and you do not know about it.
 To check whether your handset is eSIM capable, click here for iPhone, here for Samsung and here for Google devices.
 You will also need to check whether your mobile network provider supports eSIM.
 And how does it work?
 It’s quite easy.
-Your mobile network provider sends you the eSIM profile in the form of a file that you have to install on your mobile phone and boom, you are all set and can now start browsing your Instagram.
+Your mobile network provider sends you the eSIM profile in the form of a file that you have to install on your mobile phone and you are all set.
+You can now start browsing your Instagram.

 Key benefits to the user:

 - no need for an additional physical SIM card or dealing with the SIM tray nightmare – hurray!

 - delivery time is instant – it is digital, remember?